 Two Types of Repossession

 If the lender obtains a deficiency judgment for the balance of the auto loan, that judgment will also go on your credit report.
-A collection associated with the deficiency judgment may also affect your credit score.
+If the debt is sold to a collections agency, the new account will show up as a new entry on your credit report that will also lower your credit score.

 Can You Avoid Repossession?